DGalbichek/scrrry/README.md

 ### Intro

 I've created this framework and will maintain it to aid my day-to-day data scraping at work.
 The workflow consists of a *GatherTask* followed by a *ScrapeTask*.
-The first one is to collect a somewhat trimmed version of the webpages and store them as individual tasks, while the second one is the offline data extraction. ```template.py``` is now included in the repo for reference.
+The first one is to collect a somewhat trimmed version of the webpages (whatever source really) and store them as individual tasks, while the second one is the *offline* data extraction. ```template.py``` is now included in the repo for reference.

-It looks like this:
+It runs like this:

 ```
 ## -= scrrry v0.2.2 =-